Grigoryanlab/TERM-ddG/README.md

 ### third-party programs:
 * USEARCH8.0 -- a program for rapidly finding similarities within sets of sequences (http://www.drive5.com/usearch/download.html)
-* BLAST -- ???
+* BLAST -- NCBI blast-2.2.26
 * Matlab 2015b or higher (Octave should also work, but we have not tested this extensively)

 ### other tools from our lab:
 * MASTER (Method of Accerlerated Search for Tertiary Ensemble Representatives); download from http://www.grigoryanlab.org/master/.

 > For our paper, we have parsed the Protein Data Bank (PDB) and created a database that enables the MASTER program to search the tertiary motifs in the queried structure.
-The original database can be found at: (**glab**).
+The original database can be downloaded from the Grigoryan lab website via `rsync -varz arteni.cs.dartmouth.edu::masterDB-ddG/ /local/path`.
 One can also follow our protocol at https://vimeo.com/120274509 to customize the database, such as limiting search in a subset of the PDB, or simply update the database with the latest PDB data.

 > Whichever database you end up using, use the script `create_seqdb.py` included with this package to create **FAN TO WRITE THIS**